 I think technically this behavior is a nonstandard gcc extension and that in standard C you cannot perform pointer arithmetic on a

-, but whatever I don’t care. you’d just be casting to and from achar*
+void*, but whatever I don’t care. you’d just be casting to and from achar*in standard C. whatever

 The correct output